 If springtails enter swimming pools, they will drown because they cannot tolerate chlorinated water for long.
 Since they live in surrounding soil, preventing the soil from becoming overly moist and reducing the acidity by liming can controls the populations.
 Natural enemies, such as naturally occurring predaceous mites, may also help control springtails without the application of pesticides.
 Soapy water (about 1% dishwashing soap in water) or insecticidal soap can be applied to soil or mulch where springtails occur.
 Contacted springtails will drown or suffocate in the soapy water.

 It is sometimes necessary to control springtails with outdoor insecticide applications.
 These applications can be made as either barrier treatments to prevent springtails from entering the house or as broadcast treatments to control springtails in infested areas of the landscape.
 Barrier treatments are usually applied to the walls and soil immediately surrounding the house.
-It is typical to make barrier applications 3 feet up the wall and 6 feet out, depending on the label.
+It is typical to make barrier applications 3 feet (90 cm) up the wall and 6 feet (183 cm) out, depending on the label.
 Additionally, treatments should concentrate on steps and damp areas.
 It may also be necessary to treat mulched flowerbeds and the base of shrubbery.
 Proper scheduling of applications may increase the efficiency of control.
 Applications should be made in the afternoon or early evening because springtails will be most active then.
 Because of the moist conditions and high organic matter in areas of treatment, it is usually necessary to apply treatments at regular intervals to maintain control.
 Be sure to read and follow all directions on the label.